grpc/proposal/A6-client-retries.md

 If `hedgingPolicy` is specified in a service config choice, the following validation rules apply:
 1. `maxAttempts` MUST be specified and MUST be a JSON integer value greater than 1.
 Values greater than 5 are treated as 5 without being considered a validation error.
 2. `hedgingDelay` is an optional field but if specified MUST follow the JSON representation of proto3 Duration type.
-3. `nonFatalStatusCodes` is a required field, MUST be specified as a JSON array of status codes and be non-empty.
+3. `nonFatalStatusCodes` MUST be specified as a JSON array of status codes and be non-empty.
 Each status code MUST be a valid gRPC status code and specified in the integer form or the case-insensitive string form (eg. [14], ["UNAVAILABLE"] or ["unavailable"]).

 ![State Diagram](A6_graphics/basic_hedge.png)